JuliaLang/julia/doc/stdlib/base.rst

 .. function:: search(string, chars, [start])

    Search for the given characters within the given string.
 The second argument may be a single character, a vector or a set of characters, a string, or a regular expression (but regular expressions are only allowed on contiguous strings, such as ASCII or UTF-8 strings).
 The third argument optionally specifies a starting index.
-The return value is a tuple with 2 integers: the index of the match and the first valid index past the match (or an index beyond the end of the string if the match is at the end); it returns ``(0,0)`` if no match was found, and ``(start,start)`` if ``chars`` is empty.
+The return value is a range of indexes where the matching sequence is found, such that ``s[search(s,x)] == x``.
+The return value is ``0:-1`` if there is no match.

 .. function:: replace(string, pat, r[, n])